psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    The energy contribution [E_h] from the polarizable continuum model for solvation.

+.. psivar:: DD SOLVATION ENERGY

+   The energy contribution [Eh] from continuum solvation models based on a domain-decomposition ansatz.

 .. psivar:: PE ENERGY

    The energy contribution [E_h] from the polarizable embedding model for solvation.